shelbywom/Capstone/README.md

 1. Open the Hyperlink to "Scripts Editor" </p>
 2. Navigate to the index.html script in the editor and locate the container titled "Select Spreadsheet". </p>
 3. Your target spreadsheets must be included as option values for each spreadsheet.
 You can find the IDs of spreadsheets in the spreadsheet URL between d/ and /edit.
 Add the Target spreadsheets to the program.</p>
-4. Deploy as a web app: In the Apps Script editor, click on “Publish” > “Deploy as web app”.
-Choose the project version and set the access level to “Anyone, even anonymous”.
-Click “Update” to deploy the app. </p>
+4. Deploy as a web app: In the Apps Script editor, click on “Deploy” > “New Deployment”.
+Add a description and execute as "user accessing the web app".
+Allow access to "Anyone within NSU".
+Click “Deploy” to deploy the app. </p>
 5. Run the app: Open the web app URL in your browser.
 Select a spreadsheet from the dropdown list and click “Authorize” to start processing emails. </p>
 <strong>Please note that the script is set up to read emails from a specific Gmail account and search for emails with the subject containing the word “ordered”.
 You may need to modify the script to suit your specific needs. </strong>
 </ol>